JMRI Code: Patterns and Organization

 - Provides a way for the JMRI InstanceManager to create an instance of the class when one is requested

-Classes provide SPI also have to be registered with the system so they can be found.
+Classes that provide SPI also have to be registered with the system so they can be found.

 JMRI does this with entries